biolab/orange3/doc/visual-programming/source/widgets/evaluation/predictions.rst

 .. figure:: images/Predictions-Schema.png

-We randomly split the data into two subsets.
-The larger subset, containing 70 % of data instances, is sent to :doc:`Naive Bayes <../classify/naivebayes>` and :doc:`Classification Tree <../classify/classificationtree>`, so they can produce the corresponding classifiers.
-Classifiers are then sent into **Predictions**, among with the remaining 30 % of the data.
+We randomly split the *iris* data into two subsets.
+The larger subset, containing 70 % of data instances, is sent to :doc:`Naive Bayes <../model/naivebayes>` and :doc:`Tree <../model/tree>`, so they can produce the corresponding model.
+Models are then sent into **Predictions**, among with the remaining 30 % of the data.
 Predictions shows how these examples are classified.